-(I.R.S.
-Employer

-Identification No.)

-(Zip Code)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-4401 Colwick Road

-Charlotte, North Carolina (Address of principal executive offices)

-gistrant's telephone number, including area code: (704) 566-2400
+Delaware56-2010790(State or other jurisdiction of incorporation or organization)(I.R.S.
+Employer Identification No.)4401 Colwick RoadIdentification No.)Charlotte, North Carolina28211(Address of principal executive offices)(Zip Code)Registrant's telephone number, including area code: (704) 566-2400 Securities registered pursuant to Section 12(b) of the Act:

-Registrant's telephone number, including area Title of each class Securities registered pursuant to Section 1 Trading Symbol(s) 12(b) of the Act: Name of each exchange on which registered Class A Common Stock, par value \$0.01 per New York Stock 8 Securities registered pursuant to Section 1 12(g) of the Act: None Indicate by check mark if the registrant is not required to Indicate by check mark whether the registrant (1) has file period that the registrant was required to file such report.
-Indicate by check mark whether the registrant has submi preceding 12 months (or for such shorter period that the Indicate by check mark whether the registrant is a large a seasoned issuer, as defined in Rule 405 of the Securities Act. of file reports pursuant to Section 13 or Section 15(d) of the Act ed all reports required to be filed by Section 13 or 15(d) of the s), and (2) has been subject to such filing requirements for the tted electronically every Interactive Data File required to be su registrant was required to submit such files). \boxtimes Yes \square Na accelerated filer, an accelerated filer, a non-accelerated filer, a company," and "emerging growth company" in Rule 12b-2 of tt.
-Yes □ No ⊠ Securities Exchange Act of 1934 during the preceding 12 t past 90 days. ⊠ Yes □ No ubmitted pursuant to Rule 405 of Regulation S-T (§232.405 lo smaller reporting company, or an emerging growth compan f the Exchange Act. of this chapter) during the Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant has filed a Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registere If securities are registered pursuant to Section 12(b) of th issued financial statements. if the registrant has elected not to use the extended transition p report on and attestation to its management's assessment of th ed public accounting firm that prepared or issued its audit repor- te Act, indicate by check mark whether the financial statement ctions are restatements that required a recovery analysis of inco- the effectiveness of its internal control over financial reportion. \boxtimes ts of the registrant included in the filing reflect the correction ng under Section 404(b) of the on of an error to previously relevant recovery period pursuant to \$240.10D-1(b).
+Title of each class Title of each class Trading Symbol(s) Class A Common Stock, par value \$0.01 per share SAH New York Stock Exchange

+Securities registered pursuant to Section 12(g) of the Act:

+None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \square No \square Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \square No \square Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \square Yes \square No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). \blacksquare Yes \Box No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \square Non-accelerated filer \square Accelerated filer \Box Smaller reporting company \Box

+Emerging growth company \Box

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. \blacksquare

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act). 🗆 Yes 🗷 No